russtoku/froide2/docs/configuration.rst

 You should replace this with a list of the most common expressions in your language.

-Index Boosting of Public Bodies
+Index Boosting of Public Agencies
 -------------------------------

-Some Public Bodies are more important and should appear first in searches (if their name and description match the search terms).
-You can provide a mapping of public body classifications (e.g. ministry, council etc.) to their search boost factor via the `public_body_boosts` key in the `FROIDE_CONFIG` setting::
+Some Public Agencies are more important and should appear first in searches (if their name and description match the search terms).
+You can provide a mapping of public agency classifications (e.g. ministry, council etc.) to their search boost factor via the `public_body_boosts` key in the `FROIDE_CONFIG` setting::

-    # boost public bodies by their classification
+    # boost public agencies by their classification
     FROIDE_CONFIG.update(
         'public_body_boosts': {
             u"Ministry": 1.9,